Oakton High School: Admissions

+Academics

 Curriculum

-The school offers various elective courses and allows students to participate in academy courses (courses hosted by other schools at other school sites).
-Elective courses include psychology, various engineering courses, journalism, video production, accounting, multivariable calculus with linear algebra, astronomy and six foreign languages.
+The school offers various elective courses and allows students to participate in academy courses, including courses hosted by other schools at other school sites.
+Elective courses include psychology, various engineering courses, journalism, video production, accounting, multivariable calculus with linear algebra, astronomy, and six foreign languages.

 Oakton offers an Advanced Placement (AP) program and a large variety of AP classes in major subject areas, including English, Social Studies, Science, Foreign Languages, Math, Performing Arts, and Fine Arts.
-Post-AP courses, such as multivariable calculus and linear algebra are available to sufficiently advanced students.
+Post-AP courses, including multivariable calculus and linear algebra, are available to sufficiently advanced students.

 Virginia Index of Performance (VIP) awards

-Oakton is a frequent recipient of the annual Virginia Index of Performance (VIP) awards, which, since 2007, recognize advanced learning and achievement and are awarded by the Governor of Virginia and the Virginia Department of Education.
+Oakton High School is a frequent recipient of the annual Virginia Index of Performance (VIP) awards, which, since 2007, recognize advanced learning and achievement and are awarded by the Governor of Virginia and the Virginia Department of Education.